fdiazviraque/WWPG_2022/manuals/exercise_RNAseq/WWPG2022_task1_RNAseq_instructor-notes.md

 Statistical analysis are going to be done with Sleuth that takes as an input the transcript abundance calculated by Kallisto.

+First we need a text file containing the a matrix that explicit the conditions we want to compare and wich sample correspond to which conditions (hiseq_info_task1.txt).

+$ R

 # Exercise 4